GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/third-party-summary/index.md

 ## How the Lighthouse audit for third-party code fails

-Lighthouse flags pages that have third-party code which blocks the [main thread] for 250&nbsp;ms or
+Lighthouse flags pages that have third-party code that blocks the [main thread] for 250&nbsp;ms or
 longer:

 <figure class="w-figure">